 Normally, after your convalescence, you will walk better than before your surgery and you will experience less pain.
-The mobility and strength you gain from your rehabilitation will allow you to progressively resume your normal activities while avoiding excessive impact or torsion to your new knee.
+The mobility and strength you gain from your rehabilitation will allow you to progressively resume your normal activities while avoiding excessive impact or torsion to your new hip.
+As the case may require, certain movements may be prohibited after your surgery.
+Such information will be provided immediately following your surgery.

-The result of the knee implant will depend on the quality of the muscle and bone structure, as well as on pre-existent articular mobility.
+The result of the hip implant will depend on the quality of the muscle and bone structure, as well as on pre-existent articular mobility.
 These elements vary considerably according to the problem, age and function prior to surgery.